AckerlyXu/heima/articles/sql-database/sql-database-export.md

 # Export an Azure SQL database to a BACPAC file

 When you need to export a database for archiving or for moving to another platform, you can export the database schema and data to a [BACPAC](https://msdn.microsoft.com/library/ee210546.aspx#Anchor_4) file.
 A BACPAC file is a ZIP file with an extension of BACPAC containing the metadata and data from a SQL Server database.
 A BACPAC file can be stored in Azure blob storage or in local storage in an on-premises location and later imported back into Azure SQL Database or into a SQL Server on-premises installation.

-> [!IMPORTANT]
-> If you are exporting from SQL Server as a prelude to migration to Azure SQL Database, see [Migrate a SQL Server database to Azure SQL Database](sql-database-cloud-migrate.md).
->

 ## Considerations when exporting an Azure SQL database